luvies/node-config/README.md

 ### Prettier

-Prettier is automatically included as a dependency with this package.
 Use the following `.prettierrc` to use the base config:

 ```json
 "@luvies/config/prettier.base.json"